 - sour cream (or try plain Greek yogurt)

 Are you in the savory breakfast camp like me?
-Here’s a few more ideas you may want to try:
+Here are a few more ideas you may want to try:

 - Crescent Roll Breakfast Casserole with Turkey Sausage